-- 23.25.
-Under Standing Orders, the Scrutiny Panels are also entitled to appoint a single member of that Panel, a 'rapporteur', to deal with a specific issue within the Panel's remit, but may not allocate any of its resources for such a purpose without the agreement of the Chairmen's Committee Scrutiny Liaison Committee. - 24.26.
+- 25. Under Standing Orders, the Scrutiny Panels are also entitled to appoint a single member of that Panel, a 'rapporteur', to deal with a specific issue within the Panel's remit, but may not allocate any of its resources for such a purpose without the agreement of the Scrutiny Liaison Committee. - 26.
 Rapporteurs operate on behalf of the Panel, on the same basis as a Sub-Panel, as set out above.
 Rapporteurs will progress their investigations on their own initiative and direction, but ultimately report back to the Panel.
-Rapporteurs should liaise with the ChairmanChair on a regular basis.
+Rapporteurs should liaise with the Chair on a regular basis.

-E. Chairmen's Committee Scrutiny Liaison Committee
+E. Scrutiny Liaison Committee

-- 25.27.
-The Chairmen's Committee Scrutiny Liaison Committee, led by the President, is responsible for the oversight of the Scrutiny and PAC function as set out in Standing Orders 142 and 143. - 26.28.
-The Committee's overarching role is to ensure that Scrutiny/PAC operates effectively and appropriately, taking note of best practice and developments in similar parliamentary committee systems.
-It will typically meet on a monthly basis. - 27.29.
-The Committee will also oversee the appropriate allocation of financial resources to Scrutiny and PAC Reviews, ensuring that the overall work programme of all the Panels and the PAC is undertaken within the financial resources available, and covers the work of all the Ministers during the relevant term of office. - 28.30.
+- 27. The Scrutiny Liaison Committee, led by the President, is responsible for the oversight of the Scrutiny and PAC function as set out in Standing Orders 142 and 143. - 28.
+The Committee's overarching role is to ensure that Scrutiny/PAC operates effectively and appropriately, taking note of best practice and

+- developments in similar parliamentary committee systems.
+It will typically meet on a monthly basis. - 29.
+The Committee will also oversee the appropriate allocation of financial resources to Scrutiny and PAC Reviews, ensuring that the overall work programme of all the Panels and the PAC is undertaken within the financial resources available, and covers the work of all the Ministers during the relevant term of office. - 30.
 The Committee is advised by Panels/PAC of all planned Reviews through receipt of terms of reference and scoping documents detailing financial and manpower implications, public engagement strategy, timescale, risks and mitigation of identified risks.
-Until a scoping document has been received and approved by the Committee, no budget will be allocated. - 29.31.
-Budgets for quarterly hearings and initial hearings to identify background information are not subject to the scoping process or Chairmen's Committee Scrutiny Liaison Committee approval. - 30.32.
+Until a scoping document has been received and approved by the Committee, no budget will be allocated. - 31.
+Budgets for quarterly hearings and initial hearings to identify background information are not subject to the scoping process or Scrutiny Liaison Committee approval. - 32.
 The Committee also seeks to ensure that the status and business needs of members conducting scrutiny work is appropriately recognised.
-For example, in the 2014 2018 term the Committee secured adequate resourcing for scrutiny related phone use and business cards, mirroring (in those areas) the resources afforded to Ministers.

-F. Role of ChairmanChair
+F. Role of Chair